Semi-continuity of complex singularity exponents and K\"ahler-Einstein metrics on Fano orbifolds: 6. Existence of K ahler-Einstein metrics on Fano orbifolds

 with the initial $a_3$ being replaced by $a_2$ if $a_3$ divides $d$.
 We thus compute the ratio

 and when $\rho_a<1$ we can conclude that the Del Pezzo surface is K\"ahler-Einstein.
-It is easy to check that $\rho_a$ is never less than $1$ when $a_0=a_1=1$.
-On the other hand, a computer check seems to indicate that there is only a finite list of weights with $a_0>2$ satisfying the Fletcher conditions, which all satisfy $a_0\le 14$.
+Clearly, this is easier to reach when $t-d$ is small, and we concentrated ourselves on the case $d=t-1$.
+It is then easy to check that $\rho_a$ is never less than $1$ when $a_0=a_1=1$.
+On the other hand, a computer check seems to indicate that there is only a finite list of weights with $a_0>2$ satisfying the Fletcher conditions, which all satisfy $a_0\le 14$\footnote{*}{Added after proof: this has actually been shown to be true in [JK01].}.
 Among these, 2 cases lead to $\rho_a<1$, namely

 It turns out that there are no other monomials of degree $d$ than those occurring in the above equations.
 As a result, the above K\"ahler-Einstein Del Pezzo surfaces are {\it rigid} as weighted hypersurfaces.